 1) It is way easier to get to as it is right next to the 101 Pacific Coastal Highway (PCH) road.
 The entire park can also be driven through on a car to save time.
 As I was on the PCH, to get to this place, only involved me getting off an exit, onto the road which was parallel to the PCH and just going on it for a little over 10 miles, before making my way back out onto the PCH and continuing my trip.

 2) Many trees in this place are said to be taller than the ones in Sequoia.
 And I did have to stop several times because of how stunning huge they were.
 Being there really made me feel satisfied, as though I didn’t need to see Sequoia and I would guess anyone who visited the other park might think the same thing about the Redwoods.
 But if you do visit both, do tell me which one you preferred!
 Kayaking is also something you can do in this place.

 3) I found this place to be VERY quiet.
 I was there early in the morning (on a weekday), but I hardly saw any cars nearby and when I stopped to do a short hike, there was literally no one on the trails.
 I also found the landscape to be beautiful and almost alien in certain spots.
 I felt like a little man in a giant insect world and even had a few moments where I thought giant spiders would jump out at me.
 It’s silly to think, but when you go there, you’ll get that “alien world” feeling too, believe me.

 5) There are plenty of places nearby worth visiting.
 Redwoods are on the Pacific Coast Highway, and that road itself is riddled with tons of places to see.
 So if your trip is near the coast, go to this place and the many other places nearby that are also worth checking out.
-Here’s 10 spots to see in the Pacific Northwest.
+Here’s 10 spots to see in the Pacific Coast Highway.